 The life of our church includes:

-Click on blue letters to find out more information.
+(Click on colored words to find out more information.)

-Adult Spiritual Growth - summary of 2014 classes
+Adult Spiritual Growth - summary of 2014 classes, online class information,

 U of M Wesley Foundation - Facebook link

 Choirs - Chancel Choir, JuBELLation Handbell Choir, Children's Joyful Noise Choir

 Foundation - donations and scholarships

 Stephen Ministers - caring for one another and training information.